 Stanley lying half over her propped his head on his arm seemed amused and surprised: What's gotten into you girl—I thought we were done.

 Done?
-I’ll never get passed you Stan.
-Murmured Eileen, as she reached up and pulled him down and began with gusto to demonstrate to him her love.
+I'll never get passed you Stan.
+Murmured Eileen, as she reached up and pulled him down and began with gusto to demonstrate to him the ardor of her devotion.